joevt/SlotsDump/README.md

 ## SlotsGrab
 For each slot, dump the slot ROM to a binary file.

+## SlotsMem
+For each slot, dump the entire address space to a binary file.

 # Modern macOS command line tools:

 ## SlotsParse